Shepton Mallet Benefice and the Coronavirus (covid-19)

 Dear Church Family

-Our recent Worship at Home with Matthew Dawkins was live-streamed on Wednesday 1st July at 19.30.
-If you missed it you can watch on our YouTube channel or by clicking in the player below.
+Our recent Sunday Morning Worship Service was live streamed on Sunday 2nd August at 11.00.
+You can watch again our YouTube channel or by clicking in the player below.

 Supporting our fellowship